jsem-nerad/jsem-nerad/README.md

 🎓 I’ve been programming in Python for 6 years, and I’ve placed 2nd twice in the [ČVUT Robosoutěž](https://robosoutez.fel.cvut.cz/).

-🖥️ I run my own local servers, use Linux daily, and I'm a cofounder of my school’s EcoTeam 🌱.
+🖥️ I run my own local servers and use Linux daily.

 📫 You can find more on [my website](https://www.jsem-nerad.cz/) or shoot me an email on `ja@jsem-nerad.cz`!